-Like many cancer survivors, you may now think of life as B.C. and A.C. — for, of course, before and after cancer.
-Once you’ve coped with cancer, life isn’t the same.
-Survivors talk about major and minor overhauls of their lives — from taking another look at their family life and other relationships to switching jobs, finding an entirely new career or pursuing new leisure activities.
+Like many cancer survivors, you may now think of life in terms of "before cancer" and "after cancer."
+Once you’ve coped with cancer, things may not be the same.
+Survivors talk about major and minor overhauls of their lives — from taking another look at their family and other relationships to switching jobs, changing careers or pursuing new leisure activities.
 Our panel of experts: Page Tolbert, L.C.S.W., a social worker at the Memorial Sloan-Kettering Cancer Center’s Post-Treatment Resource Program, New York; Elizabeth Clark, Ph.D., M.S.W., executive director of the National Association of Social Workers, Washington, D.C.; Bobbie Bernstein, the pseudonym for a cancer patient in New York whose life is changing; Debra Thaler-DeMers, a California cancer survivor turned oncology nurse; Susan Leigh, a three-time cancer survivor and oncology nurse consultant in Tucson, AZ.

 How cancer changes you